 God knew that man would misuse his freedom and sin.
 Because God is love and He is all knowing, His creation plan is better understood as a co-extensive creation/redemption plan.
 God’s plan of providing redemption was designed from all eternity in the mind and heart of God, and it was implemented immediately after the fall.
 This means that God has and is working to draw men and women unto salvation.
 The provision and grace of God is unconditional, but He has conditioned the reception of salvation upon grace-enabled faith.
 God works both in initiating and throughout the process of salvation.
 Man left the garden because he trusted something else more than God, and man returns to the garden when he, by grace, trusts God more than anything else.

-The means of this grace-enablement include but are not limited to: Gods’ salvific love for all (John 3:16), Christ’s paying for all sins (John 1:29), conviction of the Holy Spirit (John 16:7-11), working of the Holy Spirit (Hebrews 6:1-6), enlightening of the Son (John 1:9) and the power of the gospel (Romans 1:16), without which no one can seek or come to God (Romans 3:11).
-Further, I believe that man, because of these gracious provisions and workings of God, can choose to seek God, such as the Bereans, where it says because they studied the Scripture, “therefore many of them believed” (Acts 17:12).
-Moreover, no one can come to God without God drawing (John 6:44), and that God is drawing all men (John 12:32).
+Because of these gracious provisions and workings of God, man can choose to seek and find God (Jer 29:13; Acts 17:11–12).
+Moreover, no one can come to God without God calling (Acts 2:39), drawing (John 6:44), and that God is drawing all individuals (John 12:32).
 The same Greek word for draw, helkuō, is used in both verses.
 “About 115 passages condition salvation on believing alone, and about 35 simply on faith.”
-Other grace-enablements may include providential workings in and through other people, situations, and timing or circumstances that are a part of grace to provide the optimal opportunity for an individual to choose to follow Christ.
+Other grace enablements may include providential workings in and through other people, situations, and timing or circumstances that are a part of grace to provide an opportunity for every individual to choose to follow Christ.